Tamás Gruborovics

 On 17 November 2010 he signed a two-year contract with JJK.

 His father, Tibor, played six seasons for MP between 1989-1995 and made 177 appearances for the Mikkeli-based club.

 In 2011 it was revealed that Gruborovics does not actually hold a Finnish passport despite being raised there and living there since child.
-He has since declared his interest in playing for the Hungarian national team.
+He has since declared his interest in playing for the Hungary national team.